fwanderlingh/VRepRosQuadSwarm/README.md

 **5.** In V-REP open the scene *3Rob_freeEnvironm.ttt* (it's in the root of the repository).

-**6.** In a third terminal use one of the roslaunch file to run a coverage, using as input the file that you created before, for example:
+**6.** In a third terminal use one of the roslaunch files to run a coverage, using as input the file that you created before, for example:
 ```
 $ roslaunch quadcopter_ctrl swarmNodeCount_3.launch input:=map_file.txt
 ```

+**IMPORTANT**
 **7.** Now the quadcopter should start performing the coverage in V-REP.

 Details